Canterbury Rugby Football Union: ITM Cup (2010–2015)

-In 2010 the Air New Zealand Cup became the ITM Cup as ITM gained the naming rights, after becoming the principal sponsor.
-Canterbury tied Auckland with 45 points during the round robin, but managed to top the table after having a better points differential than Auckland.
+In 2010, the Air New Zealand Cup became the ITM Cup, as ITM gained the naming rights after becoming the principal sponsor.
+Canterbury tied Auckland with 45 points during the round-robin but managed to top the table after having a better points differential than Auckland.
 Canterbury hosted the semi-final against Wellington.
-In a high scoring match, Canterbury outdueled Wellington 57–41.
-Canterbury faced Waikato the 3rd seed, after Waikato upset Auckland 38–37 in the other semi-final.
+In a high-scoring match, Canterbury beat Wellington 57–41.
+Canterbury faced Waikato, the 3rd seed, after Waikato upset Auckland 38–37 in the other semi-final.
 Canterbury defeated Waikato in the final 33–13.
 Canterbury earned its first ITM Cup title and eighth title overall.
-Canterbury achieved its first threepeat, only the second province (Auckland) to accomplish this.
+Canterbury achieved its first three-peat, the second province (after Auckland) to accomplish this.

-Due to the 2011 Rugby World Cup, there would be no semi-finals to allow more time for the world cup.
+In 2011, the ITM hosted no semi-finals, making room for the World Cup.
 As a result, only the top two sides would qualify for a final.
-Canterbury posted a record of 6 wins and 4 losses, allowing Canterbury to finish as the 2nd seed.
-Despite Taranaki having 7 wins and 3 losses, Canterbury qualified because it had more competition points, Taranaki (31), Canterbury (33).
-Canterbury had to travel to Hamilton to face Waikato in the final for the second time in two years.
-Canterbury defeated Waikato 12–3, with both teams only able to score through penalty's.
+Canterbury posted a record of 6 wins and 4 losses, finishing as the 2nd seed.
+Despite Taranaki having 7 wins and 3 losses, Canterbury qualified because it had more competition points (33) than Taranaki (31).
+Canterbury travelled to Hamilton to face Waikato in the final for the second time in two years.
+Canterbury defeated Waikato 12–3, with both teams scoring only through penalties.
 Canterbury earned its ninth title and equalled Auckland's feat of a fourpeat.